JOE’S WORDS OF WISDOM

 • Buy a used car with cash.
 It gets you to the same place that an expensive new car would.
 A car does not appreciate, it depreciates or goes down in value.
 A new car's value drops by about 20% as soon as you leave the car lot.

-7. But I would really like to have a new car -- when should I buy one?
+8. But I would really like to have a new car -- when should I buy one?

 • Buy one only when you have saved enough that you can pay cash.
 This way you are living within your means and buying what you want.

-8. All my friends have new cars and designer clothes, why shouldn't I?
+9. All my friends have new cars and designer clothes, why shouldn't I?

 • If you follow this outline from the beginning, you will build a foundation for wealth and financial stability.
 This way, there will be a time when you can buy what you want because you’ll have the money and financial independence to do so.
 Your friends who don't save and don’t live within their means will be living from paycheck to paycheck, and they will have to work a lot longer than you will if you follow this advice.

-11. Subscriptions – when subscribing to paid services, make sure that there is a termination date.
+11. Subscriptions: When subscribing to paid services, make sure that there is a termination date.
 If there is no termination date and a given subscription automatically rolls over, make sure to set a reminder before the subscription renewal date to determine whether you want to continue the paid service or not.
 Many people pay for subscriptions to paid services they don’t need or want, but don’t even realize it.

 The life wisdom pages are short tips and suggestions on life.
 I am sure you will come up with your own as time goes by.
 Be sure to pass these tips on to others.